avi0421/Beach-Sustainability-Information-App/README.md

-# Beach Sustainability Information App 🌊
+# Smart India Hackathon – Beach Sustainability Information App 🌊

 ## Overview
 This project was developed as part of the **Smart India Hackathon (SIH) 2024** under the theme **Travel & Tourism** for the Ministry of Earth Science.